 No registration required but it is possible to register

-ScatterSpoke is a free online retrospective board that work in a simple way.
+ScatterSpoke is a online retrospective board that work in a simple way with free and paying plans.
 You register and then you can create a board that contains the three basic questions of a Scrum retrospectives: “What went well?, What didn’t go well?, What needs change?”
 You can create item and team members can vote on them.
 You can send invite to form your team through emails.
 Different options exist to sort the retrospective items.

 Stormboard is a commercial online brainstorming and collaboration tool.
 It offers a free plan with limited features for team that have up to five members.
 Stormboard provides many specific templates for different Agile and Lean boards (you can have a Scrum sprint or a Kanban board for instance) and has two templates specifically for Scrum retrospectives.
 The interface is rich with a good help system.
 As the interface, the card system is quite sophisticated compared to the tools that have only a free offer.
 A card can contains plain text, a video, a document or an index card.
 You can six different colors give additional meaning to your cards, for instance identifying which person or team created it.
 You can vote for every card on the board.